woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scalezoom.rst

 YSLD allows rules to be applied depending on the the scale or zoom level.
 You can specify by scale, or you can define zoom levels in terms of scales and specify by zoom level.

+.. warning:: Be aware that scales for a layer (where a style is applied) may interact differently when the layer is contained in a map, if the map has a different coordinate reference system from the layer.

 Scale syntax
 ------------